danskernesdigitalebibliotek/dpl-react/src/apps/advanced-search-v2/README.md

 Defined in `types.ts`:

-- `Operator = "and" | "or" | "not"` – logical operator between suggest
+- `Operator = "and" | "or" | "not"` – logical operator between search rows.
-  rows.
-- `SuggestState` – a single row in the advanced search form:
+- `FilterState` – a single search-row input in the advanced search form:
   - `term: string` – CQL field, e.g. `"term.default"`, `"term.title"`.
   - `query: string` – user input.
   - `operator?: Operator` – logical operator used **before** this row (omitted for first row).
-- `FilterState` – unified representation of a selected filter, used by both the form and sidebar facets:
+- `FacetState` – unified representation of a selected facet value group, used by both the form and sidebar facets:
   - `label: string` – human label shown in the UI/summary.
   - `facetField: ComplexSearchFacetsEnum` – GraphQL facet enum.